amin00737/Optimization/single_objective/README.md

-# 🧬 Genetic Algorithm for 2D Grid Path Planning
+# 🧬 Algorithms for 2D Grid Path Planning

-This project implements a **Genetic Algorithm (GA)** to solve a 2D grid-based path planning problem with obstacles.
+This project implements optimisation algorithms to solve a 2D grid-based path planning problem with obstacles.

-The algorithm evolves a set of intermediate waypoints between a start and goal position to generate a near-optimal collision-free path with minimal length.

-> ⚠️ Note: While classical graph-based algorithms like A* are more efficient for grid shortest-path problems, this project demonstrates evolutionary optimization techniques for learning and experimentation purposes.

 ---